leoronne/desafio-checkout-medicamentos/README.md

 To start the application <strong>interface</strong> just run `npm run start:web` or `yarn start:web` on the root dir of the folder.

+To start the application <strong>server</strong> just run `npm run dev:server` or `yarn dev:server` on the root dir of the folder.

-<strong>Note: you need to create a .env file on the client directory based on the [example file](https://github.com/leoronne/memed-medicine-checkout-challenge/blob/master/client/.env.example).</strong>
+<strong>Note: you need to create a .env file on the [server directory](https://github.com/leoronne/memed-medicine-checkout-challenge/blob/master/server/.env.example) and one on the [client directory](https://github.com/leoronne/memed-medicine-checkout-challenge/blob/master/client/.env.example) based on the example files.</strong>

 <br>